The general goals for liberal arts students are:

 - To begin developing skills of creative thought and critical analysis that make it possible to use knowledge effectively.

 In addition to these goals, we have the following goals for our majors:

 - To develop knowledge of the main areas of the classical western culture: history, literature, religion, philosophy, humanistic values, language, and art.

 - To situate Greek and Roman culture within the wider Mediterranean world.

 - To develop critical independence of judgment of classical texts through the knowledge of a classical language (Greek, Latin).

-- To understand the roots of Western culture and its survival in the contemporary world.
+- To understand and critique the roots of Western culture and its survival in the contemporary world.